Kingdom Come: Deliverance: Reception

 Kingdom Come: Deliverance received "mixed or average" reviews from critics for the PS4 and Xbox One versions, while the PC version received "generally favorable" reviews, according to review aggregator website Metacritic.

-GameRevolution described the game as "if you stripped Skyrim of the fantastical creatures and magic", and concluding that "it made for good enough of an experience to warrant enduring the game's bugs and shortfalls."
+GameRevolution described the game as "if you stripped Skyrim of the fantastical creatures and magic", and concluded that "it made for good enough of an experience to warrant enduring the game's bugs and shortfalls."
 GameSpot identified the game's attention to small detail as both a positive and negative point in the game, praising the "Incredible attention to historical detail" and "Extensive, lifelike quests", but criticising that "Overly rigorous core mechanics can get in the way of your enjoyment".
 IGN praised the game for its story, characters, and combat system, while criticising its lack of technical polish.
 On the other hand, Dimitry Halley's review for GameStar criticised the game's villains as one-dimensional.
 Digitally Downloaded appreciated the game's attention to detail but criticised the "juvenile" tone the game takes in some of its traits, such as "manly odor" being a stat booster, receiving a stat boost by visiting a brothel, or needing to consume alcoholic drinks in order to save progress.
 HobbyConsolas described Kingdom Come: Deliverance as "one of the most immersive and ambitious RPGs in recent years".
 Hardcore Gamer praised the game's visuals, calling them "painstakingly crafted here in visuals alone [...] structurally and aesthetically".
 In a similar respect, the Official Xbox Magazine said, "A huge action RPG that is bursting with love and detail", though highlighted the game's bugs.
 Andy Kelly for PC Gamer and Alice Bell of VideoGamer.com criticised the game's numerous technical issues.